yugr/rust-slides/features/pros/copy-elision/README.md

 [copyless](https://github.com/kvark/copyless) trait has been removed because situation w/ `memcpy`'s has been significantly improved.

+Copies (`clone`'s) are present in high-level IR (MIR) and also can be optimized.

+TODO:
+  - is this done ?

+# Problems

+Rust does not always perform move/copy elision.

 In many cases Rust keeps spurious `memcpy`'s esp. on function bondary:
 ```
 use std::hint::black_box;